 Spelling variations of this family name include: Reyes, Rey, de Reyes, de los Reyes, del Rey, Reina, de la Reina, de Reina, Reinoso, de Reinoso, Reynoso, de Reynoso, Reinosa, de Reinosa, Reynosa, de Reynosa, Real, de Real and many more.

 First found in Castile, an important Christian kingdom of medieval Spain.

 This web page shows only a small excerpt of our Real research.
 Another 209 words(15 lines of text) covering the years 1204, 1652, 1676 and 1892 are included under the topic Early Real History in all our PDF Extended History products.

 Another 197 words(14 lines of text) are included under the topic Early Real Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Real Settlers in the United States in the 18th Century
+Real Settlers in United States in the 18th Century

-Real Settlers in the United States in the 19th Century
+Real Settlers in United States in the 19th Century

 The Real Family Crest was acquired from the Houseofnames.com archives.
 The Real Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.